micnncim/kubectl-reap/README.md

 - [x] PodDisruptionBudgets (not targeting any Pods)
 - [x] HorizontalPodAutoscalers (not targeting any resources)

+Since this plugin supports dry-run as described below, it also helps you to find resources you misconfigured or forgot to delete.

 ## Installation

 Download precompiled binaries from [GitHub Releases](https://github.com/micnncim/kubectl-prune/releases).